suncoast-devs/handbook/assignments/rhythms-gonna-get-you.md

     - [ ] A Band has many Albums.
 An Album belongs to one Band.

-  - [ ] Create an interface to let the user:
+  - [ ] Create a menu system that shows the following options to the user until they choose to quit your program

     - [ ] Add a new band
     - [ ] View all the bands